Workforce Development Fund

 There are different ways you could access funds depending on your location.

-- If you’re based in Northumberland, Durham, Tees Valley, North Central London, North West London, Bedfordshire, Hampshire, Coventry, Northamptonshire, Derbyshire, Leicestershire, Warwickshire, or specified local authority areas within Greater Manchester you can access funding directly from Skills for Care.
+- If you’re based in Northumberland, Durham, Tees Valley, North Central London, North West London, Bedfordshire, Hampshire, Coventry, Northamptonshire, Derbyshire, Leicestershire, Warwickshire, or specified local authority areas within Greater Manchester you can either access funding directly from Skills for Care or through a national partnership if you prefer.
+Here are their contact details.

-- If you’re based in any other area of England, you can join an employer led partnership.
+- If you’re based in any other area of England, you can join either a local or national partnership.

 How the fund has benefited others